Constant gmp_mpfr_sys::C::GMP::Formatted_Input [−][src]

 Read rop from stream, using its

-formatting settings.Hex or octal floats are not supported, but might be in the future, or perhaps it’s best to accept only what the standard float
+iosformatting settings.Hex or octal floats are not supported, but might be in the future, or perhaps it’s best to accept only what the standard float

-Note that digit grouping specified by the istream
+Note that digit grouping specified by the istream locale is currently

 not accepted.
 Perhaps this will change in the future.